O365/python-o365/docs/latest/_sources/usage/planner.rst.txt

 Planner
 =======
-Planner enables the creation and maintenance of plans
+Planner enables the creation and maintenance of plans, buckets and tasks

 These are the scopes needed to work with the ``Planner`` classes.